SwagmanG/enta-1333-2025-Summer/README.md

 Controls

-left click on grid to make enemy move
+left click on grid to make player move
 WASD to move camera
 scroll wheel up and down to zoom in and out